Anatomiclab/GastroFLOW/README.md

 Line 7: `stage1_csv=pd.read_csv(r"Network/External_requireTile_.csv")`

-2. Modify Line 10 in the script to specify the path of the result for the WSIs predicted CA from external dataset or retrospective case-control study datase:
+2. Modify Line 10 in the script to specify the path of the result for the WSIs predicted CA from external dataset or retrospective case-control study dataset:

 Line 10: `stage1_csv_pos=pd.read_csv(r"Network/External_report_pos_.csv")`

-3. Modify Line 20 in the script to specify the path of the predicted result for the tiled Image Data from external dataset or retrospective case-control study datase:
+3. Modify Line 20 in the script to specify the path of the predicted result for the tiled Image Data from external dataset or retrospective case-control study dataset:

 Line 20: `filename=r"Final_Tile_Stage2/External_500_"+str(threshold)+".csv"`